Written by an engineer who runs this system daily

 Common questions.

-No. The obsidian-sync skill handles the connection between your Obsidian vault and OpenClaw directly โ€” it reads your local vault files.
+No. OpenClaw's built-in extraPaths config reads your local vault files directly โ€” no cloud sync needed.
 You don't need Obsidian Sync (the paid cloud feature) at all.
 Just the free Obsidian desktop app.

 About 30 minutes to get something working.
 An afternoon if you want to set up the full system including nightly consolidation and all three memory layers.
 The templates do most of the heavy lifting โ€” you're filling in blanks, not writing from scratch.